Fun, Funny, and Funky Food Festivals

 Every year, in September, things get a bit buggy at the North Carolina Museum of Natural Sciences.
-BugFest entertains at least 35,000 visitors each year with over 100 exhibits, crafts, games and (for the brave of heart) the Café Insecta where bug dishes are prepared by local chiefs.
+BugFest entertains at least 35,000 visitors each year with over 100 exhibits, crafts, games, and (for the brave of heart) the Café Insecta where bug dishes are prepared by local chefs.

 Best part of all—it’s free!

 Our story begins in the south of France, in the town of Bessieres where, according to legend, a local innkeeper prepared an omelet for Napoleon.
 This humble meal was so well received that Napoleon ordered the townspeople to collect all the eggs in the village.
 With these, a huge omelet was prepared to feed his army.
 Thus preparing eggs for the poor at Easter time became an annual celebration.

 Fast forward to 1984 and the city of Abbeville, Louisiana, a city with a centuries-old French heritage.
 Three members of the Abbeville chamber of commerce visited France and attended the annual omelet festival.
 Thus, filled with a strong desire to bring Abbeville closer to its French heritage and with bold enthusiasm for the celebration, they held the first Giant Omelette Celebration in 1985.

 Every year, in the first weekend of November, thousands of people gather in the heart of Abbeville, in Magdalen Square.
 There they enjoy an antique car show, an art exhibit, live music entertainment, and the cooking of a 5,000-egg omelet.